How To Start An Online Tutoring Business: How To Make A Plan & 8 Simple Steps To Success

 We also recommend purchasing some form of tablet or digital drawing pad and stylus.
 This will make it easier for you to use a virtual whiteboard software to illustrate and share concepts with your students.

 Once you’ve acquired the necessary hardware, you should select your software.
 These are the types of software we suggest for your online tutoring business:

 - Video Calling Software: Find a video calling software that allows you to schedule meetings in advance, send meeting links to your attendees via email, and share your screen.
-Read more about our favorite video conferencing services for small businesses.

 - Virtual Whiteboard Software: Virtual whiteboard software allows you to draw, write, and diagram on a digital whiteboard.
 Popular options include Ziteboard, IDroo, and Scribblar.